Appalachian floods kill at least 16 as rescue teams deploy

 Powerful floodwaters swallowed towns that hug creeks and streams in Appalachian valleys and hollows, swamping homes and businesses, trashing vehicles in useless piles and crunching runaway equipment and debris against bridges.
 Mudslides marooned people on steep slopes and at least 33,000 customers were without power.

-Gov. Andy Beshear told The Associated Press Friday that the 15 dead in Kentucky includes children, and said “I expect that number to more than double, probably even throughout today.”

-Emergency crews made close to 50 air rescues and hundreds of water rescues on Thursday, and more people still needed help, the governor said: “This is not only an ongoing disaster but an ongoing search and rescue.
+Emergency crews made close to 50 air rescues and hundreds of water rescues on Thursday, and more people still needed help, Beshear said: “This is not only an ongoing disaster but an ongoing search and rescue.
 The water is not going to crest in some areas until tomorrow.”

+Rachel Patton said floodwaters filled her Floyd County home so quickly that her mother, who is on oxygen, had to be evacuated on a door that was floated across the high water.
+Patton’s voice faltered as she described their harrowing escape.

+“We had to swim out and it was cold.
+It was over my head so it was, it was scary,” she told WCHS TV.

 Determining the number of people unaccounted for is tough with cell service and electricity out across the disaster area, he said: “This is so widespread, it’s a challenge on even local officials to put that number together.”